Domestic Competition By-laws

 2. Once a player has played for one team in a particular competition, they may not transfer to another team in that competition without written permission from IWB.

-3. Players may participate in a number of competitions (eg: Senior Men Monday and Senior Men Wednesday or U/13’s and U/14’s)
+3. Players may participate in several competitions (e.g.: Senior Men Monday and Senior Men Wednesday or U/13’s and U/14’s)

 4. Exceptions to 7.3 will be allowed where a player is filling in for a team in a higher grade.
-Once a player has played six games in the higher grade they will be considered ineligible for the previous lower grade.
+Once a player has played three games in the higher grade, they will be considered ineligible for the previous lower grade.
 Once a player has played for a particular team in a higher grade, they may only play for that team in that competition.

 5. Where a team is fielding players who are not on its regular roster a) a minimum of three (3) players from the regular roster must participate in the game and b) it may only do so where the total number of players for that game does not exceed six.